klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.unpause([sendParam])
 ```
-Returns normal status from the paused state where token transmission was stopped.
+Sets normal status from the paused state where token transmission was stopped.

 Note that unpause method will be executed through sending a transaction to the KIP7 token contract.